Dylan-Cairns/OSM_Cycle_Maps_QGIS_Style/README.md

 - add the maptiler topo map same as before, but don't get rid of the 'Maptiler planet' layer.
 Download and apply the maptiler stylesheet from this website.
 - open the 'roads' layer, go to the properties -> labels, and disable the labels.
 - NOTE: The maptiler QGIS plugin is still a work in progress, and it seems it's not possible to control the size of the font on the labels.
 Luckily the sizing is reasonable as is.
 I can't seem to get road names to show up though.
-- From the settings on maptiler it seems getting Chinese + English labels is an option, but the language display formatting is wierd and I haven't had much luck.
+- From the settings on maptiler it seems getting Chinese + English labels is an option, but the language display formatting is wierd and you'll have to play with the matching rules and create a new stylesheet.

 ### To do
 All of the place names (Village, Town, City, etc) are currently the same size.
-That doesn't bother me, but you can add rule based labelling if you like.
+That doesn't bother me, but you can add rule based labelling if you like:
 Select the places layer, properties -> labels, change the bar 'single labels' to 'rule based labelling' and create a new rule for each type of place, using "fclass" = 'Village' and so on for the labelling rules.
 You can refer to the [Geofabrik documentation](https://download.geofabrik.de/osm-data-in-gis-formats-free.pdf) as needed.

 Happy mapping!